OfficeDev/office-js-docs-pr/docs/testing/debug-initialize-onready.md

 > [!NOTE]
 > This article assumes that you are familiar with [Initialize your Office Add-in](../develop/initialize-add-in.md).

-The paradox of debugging the [Office.initialize](/javascript/api/office#office-office-initialize-function(1)) and [Office.onReady](/javascript/api/office#office-office-onready-function(1)) functions is that a debugger can only attach to a process that is running, but these functions run immediately as the add-in's runtime process starts up, before a debugger can attach.
+The paradox of debugging the [Office.initialize](/javascript/api/office#office-office-initialize-function(1)) and [Office.onReady](/javascript/api/office#office-office-onready-function(1)) functions is that a debugger can only attach to a process that's running, but these functions run immediately as the add-in's runtime process starts up, before a debugger can attach.
 In most situations, restarting the add-in after a debugger is attached doesn't help because restarting the add-in closes the original runtime process *and the attached debugger* and starts a new process that has no debugger attached.

-Fortunately, there is an exception.
+Fortunately, there's an exception.
 You can debug these functions using Office on the web, with the following steps.

 1. Sideload and run the add-in in Office on the web.
 This is usually done by opening an add-in's task pane or running a [function command](../design/add-in-commands.md#types-of-add-in-commands). *The add-in runs in the overall browser process, not a separate process as it would in desktop Office.*
 1. Open the browser's developer tools.
 This is usually done by pressing F12.
 The debugger in the tools attaches to the browser process.